Cup-and-Ring Stone: OS Grid Reference – SE 1226 4636

 Very little has been written of this albeit innocuous carving — if indeed it is a carving!
 Found on the large (though overgrown) flat stone just a few yards below the Victorian cairn, all that we appear to have here is a large cup-marking with a small arc pecked around its southern side and a distinct straight line running outwards from the cup (though the line doesn’t actually touch the cup-mark and does give the distinct impression of being pretty recent).
 A sort of “cup-and-half-ring” with extended line is perhaps the best description!

-It was first reported by some English Heritage archaeologist — which, as is generally acknowledged, aint necessarily a good pointer for authenticity when it comes to identifying prehistoric rock art.* (EH archaeo’s are lazy and have a tendency to avoid responsibility) But it’s certainly got a bit more about it than some “carvings” they’ve reported in the past!
+It was first reported by some English Heritage archaeologist — which, as is generally acknowledged, isn’t necessarily a good pointer for authenticity when it comes to identifying prehistoric rock art.* But it’s certainly got a bit more about it than some “carvings” they’ve reported in the past!
 Boughey & Vickerman (2003) made the following notes of this stone:

 “”Low, flat gritstone rock quarried away on E side, fairly smooth but uneven.
 One large cup and deep groove slightly curving round edge of cup.”